jdcostllo/CNC/README.md

 1. Install the CNC Shield on top of the Arduino UNO.
 1. Install the TMC2208 into the CNC Shield.
 Orient the TMC2208 such that the enable pin ("EN") on the driver matches the enable pin ("EN") on the CNC Shield.
 1. Install the heat sink on the TMC2208 if it is not already installed.
+1. Refer to Table 1.
+With the CNC Shield oriented upright, so the text on the board is legible, connect the stepper motor wires to CNC Shield in the order A+, A-, B+, B- following the configuration of the aftermarket cable.
+This will likely require additional jumpers or modifications to the existing cable, as the order will likely be wrong.

+**Note to Self:** I removed the existing 4-slot dupont connector on the cable and used my 1-slot dupont connectors to separate the cable into four individual wires.
+This way, I can make my wiring connections as desired.